Winter 1990 Jeff Hackett

 Spring 1990 Jeff Hackett

 Putting the Scribe on Spring Break.
 You guys (wives, live-ins, and parents included) have outdone yourselves this time…one letter, one stinking letter!
-But the weather’s beautiful and the baseball lockout is over so I’ll take a hint and make very brief.
+But the weather’s beautiful and the baseball lockout is over so I’ll take a hint and make this very brief.

 Deja ‘Vu.
 (And my 3° German instructor thought I wouldn’t learn a thing)!
 Hasn’t it been the case once or twice before that the only faithful correspondent I’ve been able to reference is Jim Carlson?
 Nonetheless, Jim and daughter Jennifer have relocated to the (San Francisco) Bay area.
 Says he’s been busy with Naval Reserve flying, moving, engagement, job change, etc. All that and he still had time to write the scribe; imagine that!